mtimkovich/bass/README.md

-# Fret
+# :guitar: Fret

 ![Preview](/preview.webp)

 TUI for getting note names from string and fret on bass or guitar.
-I created this to bridge the gap between reading tabs and sheet music.
+I created this to help myself bridge the gap between reading tabs and learning sheet music.

 ## Features

-- Fast
+- Autocomplete note names
-- History
+- Scrollable input history

 ## Author

 Max Timkovich